 In books, I’ve read references to airline pilots mistaking Venus for an on-coming aircraft but had never before understood how this was possible.
 Now I did.
 The sky was so clear that Venus didn’t look like just another star; it was plainly a disc, a goddess shining in the heavens.

 |Sunset over Little Joe Lake, by Emma Henry|

-Note: Check out Arowhon’s website here.
-I offer writing retreats at Arowhon Pines.
-Read reviews of previous writer's retreats here (and scroll down), and check out details of upcoming retreats here (and scroll down).
+Note: I took this trip in June 2015 to check out Arwohon as a site for holding writers' retreats.
+It passed!
+The subsequent retreats have been great, too.
+Read reviews of the retreats offered so far here (and scroll down), and check out details of upcoming retreats here (and scroll down).

 See my full schedule here, including writing workshops, writers retreats, and creative writing courses in Algonquin Park, Barrie, Bracebridge, Brampton, Burlington, Caledon, Collingwood, Georgetown, Guelph, Hamilton, Ingersoll, Kingston, Kitchener, London, Midland, Mississauga, Newmarket, Orillia, Oakville, Ottawa, Peterborough, St. Catharines, Sudbury, Thessalon, Toronto, Windsor, Halton, Kitchener-Waterloo, Muskoka, Peel, Simcoe, York, the GTA, Ontario and beyond.